 Food poisoning is a risk we take every time we eat out.
 There are so many conditions that can lead to foodborne illness — food that’s a few degrees off in temperature for a few minutes too long can turn toxic.
 If the restaurant has been negligent in maintaining their food safety standards, they should be held responsible.

 The question, however, is whether or not it’s worthwhile to seek damages for food poisoning.
 The process may be drawn out and expensive, as well as fraught with complications.
-Learn about the potential for collecting damages when you get food poisoning at a restaurant, and why you should have a Florence personal injury attorney.
+Learn about the potential for collecting damages when you get food poisoning at a restaurant, and why you should have a South Carolina personal injury attorney.

 Proving Foodborne Illness